 While the cost of legal fees varies between cases, DebtStoppers rates are among the most reasonable in Florida, and affordable payment plans are always available.
 In addition to attorney fees, you will be charged a $310 filing fee to start your Chapter 13 case.

 The first step in the process is to submit Chapter 13 forms to the district court nearest you.
 As soon as you file your petition, the court will grant an automatic stay that prohibits your creditors from trying to collect from.
 This court order can stop:

 - Debt collection letters

 All You Need To Know About the Means Test

-If you want to file for Chapter 7, you'll have to pass the "means test" to show that you can't afford to pay your debts.
+If you want to file for Chapter 7 in Florida, you'll have to pass the "means test" to show that you can't afford to pay your debts.
 The means test looks at your household and disposable incomes.
 If either of these is too high, you don't qualify to have your debts discharged.